cleancoindev/centre-tokens/doc/tokendesign.md

 ### Resetting Minting Allowance
 The `minters` will need their allowance reset periodically to allow them to continue minting.
-When a `minter`'s allowance is low, CENTRE can make another call to `configureMinter` to reset the `mintingAllowance` to a higher value.
+When a `minter`'s allowance is low, FCC LLC can make another call to `configureMinter` to reset the `mintingAllowance` to a higher value.

 ### Removing Minters